Registering an OpenAthens Identity Provider

 - Organisation URL: The URL of a web page providing a description of the organisation or organisational unit responsible for operating the identity provider.

 - Support contact: The name and email address of one or more Support contacts.
-You may want to include a local email address or the OpenAthens helpdesk (
+While a Support contact may be an individual, we would now recommend using a generic email address (either shared or a mailing list) with a generic title (such as 'Help desk').
+You may also wish to include the OpenAthens helpdesk (

 - Technical contact: The name and email address of one or more Technical contacts.
-You may want to include a local email address or the OpenAthens helpdesk (
+While a Technical contact may be an individual, we would now recommend using a generic email address (either shared or a mailing list) with a generic title (such as 'Help desk').
+You may also wish to include the OpenAthens helpdesk (

 - Automatically generated metadata: The remaining information required for the registration of your IdP is in the metadata generated by your IdP installation.
 Please attach a file containing the metadata or include a URL where we can download the metadata from (the URL should end with